eventql/eventql/doc/sql/functions_and_operators/substring.md

 ### substring

-Returns a substring of the provided string.
+Returns a substring of the provided string starting at position `pos`.

     substring(str, pos [, len])

-A substring of `str` starting at position `pos` until the end of the string is returned.

 If `pos` is negative, the returned string will start `pos` characters from the end of `str`.

+If `len` is omitted, the result is the substring from position `pos` until the end of `str`.
-If `len` is provided, a substring of `str` `len` characters long starting at position `pos` is returned.
-If `len` is smaller than 0, an empty string is returned.
+If `len` is provided, the substring of `str` `len` characters long starting at position `pos` is returned.
+In case that `len` is smaller than 0, the result will be an empty string.

 Examples: